Women's suffrage in the United States: Emergence of the women's rights movement

 Significant barriers had to be overcome, however, before a campaign for women's suffrage could develop significant strength.
 One barrier was strong opposition to women's involvement in public affairs, a practice that was not fully accepted even among reform activists.
 Only after fierce debate were women accepted as members of the American Anti-Slavery Society at its convention of 1839, and the organization split at its next convention when women were appointed to committees.

-Opposition was especially strong against the idea of women speaking to audiences of both men and women.
+Opposition was especially strong to the idea of women speaking to audiences of both men and women.
 Frances Wright, a Scottish woman, was subjected to sharp criticism for delivering public lectures in the U.S. in 1826 and 1827.
 When the Grimké sisters, who had been born into a slave-holding family in South Carolina, spoke against slavery throughout the northeast in the mid-1830s, the ministers of the Congregational Church, a major force in that region, published a statement condemning their actions.
-Despite the disapproval, in 1838 Angelina Grimké spoke against slavery before the Massachusetts legislature, the first woman in the U.S. to speak before a legislative body.
+In 1838, despite widespread disapproval, Angelina Grimké became the first woman in the U.S. to address a legislative body when she spoke against slavery before the Massachusetts legislature.

 Other women began to give public speeches, especially in opposition to slavery and in support of women's rights.
 Early female speakers included Ernestine Rose, a Jewish immigrant from Poland; Lucretia Mott, a Quaker minister and abolitionist; and Abby Kelley Foster, a Quaker abolitionist.

-Toward the end of the 1840s Lucy Stone launched her career as a public speaker, soon becoming the most famous female lecturer.
+Toward the end of the 1840s, Lucy Stone launched her career as a public speaker, soon becoming the most famous female lecturer.
 Supporting both the abolitionist and women's rights movements, Stone played a major role in reducing the prejudice against women speaking in public.

 Opposition remained strong, however.
 A regional women's rights convention in Ohio in 1851 was disrupted by male opponents.
 Sojourner Truth, who delivered her famous speech "Ain't I a Woman?" at the convention, directly addressed some of this opposition in her speech.
 The National Women's Rights Convention in 1852 was also disrupted, and mob action at the 1853 convention came close to violence.
 The World's Temperance Convention in New York City in 1853 bogged down for three days in a dispute about whether women would be allowed to speak there.